 Alternative Minimum Tax.
 An alternative minimum tax is imposed by the Code on both corporations (as defined for federal income tax purposes) and on taxpayers other than corporations.
-Interest on the Series 2017A Bonds will not be treated as an item of tax preference for purposes of the alternative minimum tax.
-Interest on the Series 2017A Bonds will therefore not be included in the alternative minimum taxable income of corporations or of taxpayers other than corporations.
-Interest on the Series 2017A Bonds received by a corporate Bondholder will, however, be included in such Bondholder's adjusted current earnings.
-A corporation's alternative minimum taxable income will be increased by seventy-five percent (75%) of the corporation's adjusted current earnings not otherwise included in its alternative minimum taxable income.
-The rate of the alternative minimum tax imposed on corporations is twenty percent (20%).
+Interest on the Series 2017C Bonds will not be treated as an item of tax preference for purposes of the alternative minimum tax.
+Interest on the Series 2017C Bonds will therefore not be included in the alternative minimum taxable income of corporations or of taxpayers other than corporations.
+In addition, interest on the Series 2017C Bonds received by a corporate Bondholder will not be included in such Bondholder's adjusted current earnings for purposes of determining a corporation's alternative minimum taxable income.

 Original Issue Premium.
-The Series 2017A Bonds maturing on July 1 in the years 2027 through 2030 and 2044 through 2047 (the "Series 2017A Premium Bonds") have been sold to the public at an original issue premium.
+The Series 2017C Bonds maturing on July 1 in the years 2018 through 2036, inclusive, and 2038 (the "Series 2017C Premium Bonds") have been sold to the public at an original issue premium.
 Section 171(a) of the Code provides rules under which a bond premium may be amortized and a deduction allowed for the amount of the amortizable bond premium for a taxable year.
-Under Section 171(a)(2) of the Code, however, no deduction is allowable for the amortizable bond premium in the case of bonds, like the Series 2017A Premium Bonds, the interest on which is excludable from gross income.
-Under Section 1016(a)(5) of the Code, the purchaser's basis in a Series 2017A Premium Bond will be reduced by the amount of the amortizable bond premium disallowable as a deduction under Section 171(a)(2) of the Code.
-Proceeds received from the sale, exchange, redemption or payment of a Series 2017A Premium Bond in excess of the owner's adjusted basis (as reduced pursuant to Section 1016(a)(5) of the Code), will be treated as a gain from the sale or exchange of such Series 2017A Premium Bond and not as interest.
+Under Section 171(a)(2) of the Code, however, no deduction is allowable for the amortizable bond premium in the case of bonds, like the Series 2017C Premium Bonds, the interest on which is excludable from gross income.
+Under Section 1016(a)(5) of the Code, the purchaser's basis in a Series 2017C Premium Bond will be reduced by the amount of the amortizable bond premium disallowable as a deduction under Section 171(a)(2) of the Code.
+Proceeds received from the sale, exchange, redemption or payment of a Series 2017C Premium Bond in excess of the owner's adjusted basis (as reduced pursuant to Section 1016(a)(5) of the Code), will be treated as a gain from the sale or exchange of such Series 2017C Premium Bond and not as interest.

-The federal income tax treatment of original issue premium under the Code, including the determination of the amount of amortizable bond premium that is allocable to each year, is complicated and holders of Series 2017A Premium Bonds should consult their own tax advisors in order to determine the federal income tax consequences to them of purchasing, holding, selling or surrendering Series 2017A Premium Bonds at their maturity.
+The federal income tax treatment of original issue premium under the Code, including the determination of the amount of amortizable bond premium that is allocable to each year, is complicated and holders of Series 2017C Premium Bonds should consult their own tax advisors in order to determine the federal income tax consequences to them of purchasing, holding, selling or surrendering Series 2017C Premium Bonds at their maturity.

 Original Issue Discount.
-The Series 2017A Bonds maturing on July 1 in the years 2031 through 2043 (the "Discount Bonds") have been sold to the public at an original issue discount.
-Generally, the original issue discount is the excess of the stated redemption price at maturity of such a Discount Bond over the initial offering price to the public (excluding underwriters and other intermediaries) at which price a substantial amount of that maturity of the Discount Bonds was sold.
+The Series 2017C Bonds maturing on July 1 in the years 2037 and 2039 (the "Discount Bonds") have been sold to the public at an original issue discount.
+Generally, the original issue discount is the excess of the stated redemption price at maturity of such a Discount Bond over the initial offering price to the public (excluding underwriters or related parties to underwriters) at which price a substantial amount of that maturity of the Discount Bonds was sold.
 Under existing law, an appropriate portion of any original issue discount, depending in part on the period a Discount Bond is held by the purchaser thereof, will be treated for federal income tax purposes as interest that is excludable from gross income rather than as taxable gain.
-Original issue discount will not be treated as an item of tax preference for purposes of the alternative minimum tax; however, such amounts are includable in the adjusted current earnings of corporate Bondholders for purposes of computing the alternative minimum tax, even though such amounts have not been received by such Bondholders.
+Original issue discount will not be treated as an item of tax preference for purposes of the alternative minimum tax and will not be included in a corporate Bondholder's adjusted current earnings for purposes of determining a corporation's alternative minimum taxable income.